pilleatus/orientdb-tutorial-distributed-database/gitbook/access_db_with_java.md

     ![](./images/project-import.png)

-After the import the project, your project explorer should be similar with this:
+After the import, your project explorer should be similar with:

 ![](./images/project-explorer.png)